Chapter

 give myself a second because I knew damned well what he meant.
 And why

 he was in such a good mood.
-Alphonse thought the battle was over and
+Alphonse thought the battle was over, and

-buzzed every time I thought about what lay ahead.
+every time I thought about what lay ahead.

 “Do what?”
 Enid asked.